tfpauly/privacy-proxy/draft-private-access-tokens.md

 identity and actions, and each entity only knows enough to serve its function.
 The pieces of information are identified in {{terms}}.

-The Mediator knows the Client's identity , the Issuer being targeted (ISSUER_NAME), and the period of time for which the Issuer's policy is valid (ISSUER_POLICY_WINDOW).
+The Mediator knows the Client's identity, the Issuer being targeted (ISSUER_NAME), and the period of time for which the Issuer's policy is valid (ISSUER_POLICY_WINDOW).
 The Mediator does not know the identity of the Origin the Client is trying to access (ORIGIN_NAME), but knows a Client-anonymized